rasaha91/rn-bottomsheet/README.md

     npx react-native run-android

 In the android app, press the "Show Dialog" button and observe the size of the bottom sheet dialog that shows.

+To test a release build with a release bundle (no dev server), run:

+    npx react-native run-android --mode release

+instead.